The Crisis of the Stalinist States

 The totalitarian regimes of Stalinism do not represent a new historical stage in the development of humanity, but a deformity and distortion in the course of the transition of society from capitalism to socialism.

 The process of history can be very slow, and very convoluted, but it is also very thorough.
 The almost 70-year existence of the bureaucratic regime in Russia, and subsequently in the other workers’ states, is really only the blinking of an eye in the span of history.

 The transition from feudalism to capitalism extended over centuries and produced a wide variety of regimes.
 Over a long period the bourgeoisie, owning the most advanced means of production, became the dominant economic class and ruled the economic system—without having yet attained direct command of the state.
 In France, for example, capitalist predominance over production was established well before the French Revolution which led to the establishment of their political rule.

 In contrast, the transition from capitalism to socialism requires the conscious control of the producers over every aspect of production, society and the state.
 Workers’ democracy is absolutely necessary in order to carry through socialist transformation.

-The bureaucratic castes which have usurped power from the working class, in a series of relatively undeveloped countries in peculiar historical circumstances (see chapters 2 and 5), are no more than a temporary aberration.
+The bureaucratic castes which have usurped power from the working class, in a series of relatively undeveloped countries in peculiar historical circumstances (see Chapter 2 and Chapter 5), are no more than a temporary aberration.
 The progress of the world revolution, the rise to power of the working class in the industrialised countries of capitalism, would remove the entire basis on which Stalinism has existed, with the result that these regimes would be swept away.